wilsonodk/AwesomeInfoBar/README.md

 ### Enlightenment
 Show how much enlightenment you have.

+### Experience Buff Timer
+Displays a timer for any increased experience scroll.

 ### Food & Drink Buff Timer
 Displays a timer of how long until the food or drink buff runs out.
 Also can be set to only display when a buff is missing.